Cognoscan/condense_db/schema.md

 - `in`: an array of objects the described field must be among.
 - `nin`: an array of objects the described field must not be among.
 - `const`: an object the described field must be set to.
-- `required`: an array of unique Data Types that must be present in the object, where each type name is the name of a field in the object.
+- `required`: an object listing unique Data Types that must be present in the object, where each field is the name of a field in the object.
-- `optional`: an array of unique Data Types that may optionally be present in the object, where each type name is the name of a field in the object.
+- `optional`: an object listing unique Data Types that may optionally be present in the object, where each type name is the name of a field in the object.
 - `min_fields`: a non-negative integer specifying the minimum number of fields allowed in the object.
 - `min_fields`: a non-negative integer specifying the maximum number of fields